juanigsrz/FastTradeMaximizer/README.md

 # Usage

-FastTradeMaximizer attempts to copy the original's behavior for as long as possible, mostly for testability reasons.
-So most of its functionality is the same.
+FastTradeMaximizer attempts to copy the original's behavior as much as possible, so most of its functionality is the same.

 ## Compile